 Facebook is Goliath to all the other social media platforms.
 Despite all the snarky comments on other platforms about Facebook, they remain as one of the most effective ways to leverage C-suite personal profiles, creating groups/forums for community discussions, not to mention the business Pages.

-How do B2B marketers use LinkedIn?
+How do B2B markets use LinkedIn?

 When we think of LinkedIn, a lot of people think of sales.
 A lot of salespeople use LinkedIn because of its great ability to narrowly target your prospects.
 But, it's not just salespeople who are leveraging the network's social data, marketers use LinkedIn for content marketing as well.